-After School Tennis Club – Jisr a-Zarqa
+After School Tennis and Homework Club – Jisr a-Zarqa

 Our flagship project is entering its 16th year.

 By introducing after-school programs to underprivileged Arab villages, FKI has improved school enrollment and attendance rates for participating youth.
 In Jisr a-Zarqa, students who took part in our programs maintained a high attendance rate in school, with many going on to higher education.
 In 2018 six tennis graduates returned to Jisr after completing medical studies aboard.

 While some Israeli non-profits, charities and sports groups fear even to physically enter Jisr – FKI has been running in coordination with the Jisr municipality, weekly morning tennis programs in the local school, summer and winter tennis camps for hundreds of children – keeping them off the streets while their parents work.